tangowithcode/tango_with_django_2/manuscript/chapter-unix.md

     sibu:~ david$ ls
     code

-This shows us that there's something present our home directory called `code`, as we would expect.
+This shows us that there is something present in our home directory called `code`, as we would expect.
 We can obtain more detailed information by adding a `l` switch to the end of the `ls` command -- with `l` standing for *list*.

 {lang="text",linenos=off}
     sibu:~ david$ ls -l